laurenancona/analytics-container/homework.md

 _[Google Documentation](https://support.google.com/tagmanager/answer/2574370?hl=en)_

-## 2. Google Analytics Setup
+## 2. Google Analytics
-- Create a new Google Analytics Profile
+- Create a *TWO* new Google Analytics Properties:
+	- Name the 1st: *yourcity.gov Reporting*
+		- Rename the default *View* "All Web Site Data" to *yourcity.gov Reporting*
+		- Create a 2nd View in that Property, and name it *yourcity.gov No Filters*
+	- Name the 2nd Property: *yourcity.gov Testing*
-- Rename the default "All Web Site Data" to "yourcity.gov Reporting"
+		- Rename the default *View* from "All Web Site Data" to *yourcity.gov Testing*
-- Create 2 more Views:
-		- Example.gov Testing
-		- Example.gov No Filters